How Much Is a Million-Dollar Life Insurance Policy?

 Key Takeaways

-• Cost depends on factors like your age, health, gender, smoking status, job, and the type of policy.
+• Cost depends on factors like age, health, gender, smoking status, job, and the type of policy.
 Term life is cheaper than whole life.

 • To get accurate pricing, you need to get a personalized quote based on your specific situation.